Frequently Asked Questions

 Do I have to move to the Washington, DC, area to participate in the Charles Koch Institute’s educational programs?

-No. The Charles Koch Institute is located in Arlington, Virginia.
-However, all of our programs offer participants the option to work either in the Washington, DC, area or at a partner organization around the country.
+No. The Charles Koch Institute is in Arlington, Virginia.
+However, all our programs offer participants the option to work either in the Washington, DC, area or at a partner organization around the country.
 Additionally, there are options for in-person and online courses depending on a participant’s location.

 Does the Charles Koch Institute provide housing?